annuhdo/cabas-react/README.md

 ![cabas demo](./src/images/cabas_gif.gif "cabas demo")

+## Features
+- Real-time changes reflecting on all devices and for all users.
+- Allows multiple users on one list.
+- Allows creating multiple lists.
+- Allows joining lists based on visiting a URL.

 ## Install and run
 - Configure the base_config.js file with your Firebase configuration.
 - Rename base_config.js to base.js